-In Canada, provincial gambling commissions are responsible for regulating all aspects of the gambling industry.
-The Alchohol and Gaming Commission of Ontario is responsible for this process in Ontario.
+In Canada, provincial gambling commissions regulate all aspects of the gambling industry.
+The Alcohol and Gaming Commission of Ontario is responsible for this process in Ontario.
 They regulate lotteries and casinos as well as online gaming sites.
-Gambling on the internet has gotten legalized in Canada, but the provincial commissions must approve all online games before being made available to players.
+Gambling on the internet has been legalized in Canada, but the provincial commissions must approve all online games before being made available to players.

 At this point, there are 16 licensed gambling providers.
-It is still early days for the licensing regime.
-From looking at the new Ontario licensed gambling brands, we can tell that they are very tilted toward Sportsbetting and Poker games.
-We did not spot a specific bingo only operator.
+It is still the early days for the licensing regime.
+From looking at the new Ontario licensed gambling brands, we can tell that they are very tilted toward sports betting and Poker games.
+We did not spot a specific bingo-only operator.
 Given the popularity of online bingo in Canada, this is a bit sad to see.
 Canadians who want to play online bingo still need to visit unlicensed bingo operators.

 Ontario Regulation of Online Gaming